yashdewangan850/yashdewangan850/README.md

 ---

-## 👨‍💻 About
+## 👨‍💻 About Me

-**B.Tech Computer Science & Engineering graduate** and **Full Stack Developer** focused on building scalable, reliable and user-centric web applications.
+I'm a **B.Tech Computer Science & Engineering graduate** and a **Full Stack Developer** focused on building scalable, reliable and user-centric web applications.

-I work across the stack — from modern frontend architecture to backend APIs, databases and AI integrations — with an emphasis on **clean code, performance and maintainability**.
+I work across the stack — from modern frontend interfaces to backend APIs, databases and AI integrations — with a focus on **clean code, performance and maintainability**.

-- 🚀 Full Stack Development
+- 🚀 Full Stack Web Development
 - ⚛️ React.js · Next.js · TypeScript
 - 🔧 Node.js · Express.js · REST APIs
 - 🗄️ MongoDB · MySQL · SQLite